We're committed to making our payments and services easy for everyone to access.

-We are also connected with a network of agents and access points to extend our reach to rural, regional and remote communities.
+We also have agents and access points.
+This extends our reach to rural, regional and remote communities.

-Access Points provide free self-help facilities where customers can conduct their business with us.
-Customers can access our services from one of over 230 Access Points and 350 Agents in rural, regional and remote Australia.
-Read more about Agents and access points for customers.
+Access points provide free self-help facilities.
+They let people in rural, regional and remote communities do their business with us.
+They can access our services from one of over 230 access points and 340 agents.
+Read more about agents and access points for customers.

-Our specialist staff offer a range of tailored services to help customers access our services and those in the community, while taking into consideration personal circumstances
+Our specialist staff offer a range of tailored services.
+They help with access to our services and other services in the community.
+They consider personal circumstances before suggesting services.

 Indigenous specialist officers

-Indigenous specialist officers help Aboriginal and Torres Strait Islander Australians who live in urban, rural, regional and remote communities to access our payments and services.
+Our Indigenous specialist officers can help Aboriginal and Torres Strait Islander Australians access our payments and services.